‘The sunshine vitamin’ is essential to overall health, and luckily there are many low carb foods that are high in vitamin D.

 This is especially the case in countries with long, cold winters like in Northern Europe.

-As vitamin D is a fat-soluble vitamin, the majority of foods high in it are dietary sources of fat.
+As vitamin D is a fat-soluble vitamin, the majority of foods containing high levels are dietary sources of fat.

 Here are 10 low-carb foods high in vitamin D.

 Salmon contains 441 IU of vitamin D per 100g, approximately 73.5% of the recommended daily value (RDA) (1).

 On the positive side, salmon is one of the tastiest foods around, and it contributes a huge amount of vitamin D.

 However, it’s good to choose the source of your food carefully.
 For this purpose, you should be aware that wild Alaskan salmon is a much better choice than Norwegian salmon.